 Our pro forma net tangible book value at December 31, 2013 was \$(295,000), or \$(0.09) per share of our common stock.
-Pro forma net tangible book value per share represents the amount of our total tangible assets less our total liabilities, divided by the pro forma number of shares of our common stock outstanding as of December 31, 2013, which includes 2,491,267 additional shares after giving effect to the automatic conversion of all outstanding shares of our convertible preferred stock into an aggregate of 2,012,152 shares of our common stock upon the closing of this offering and the cashless exercise (at the initial public offering price of \$7.00 per share) of outstanding warrants for shares of convertible preferred stock resulting in the issuance of an aggregate of 479,115 shares of common stock upon exercise and subsequent conversion thereof effective upon the closing of this offering.
+Pro forma net tangible book value per share represents the amount of our total tangible assets less our total liabilities, divided by the pro forma number of shares of our common stock outstanding as of December 31, 2013, which includes 2,635,397 additional shares after giving effect to the automatic conversion of all outstanding shares of our convertible preferred stock into an aggregate of 2,012,152 shares of our common stock upon the closing of this offering and the cashless exercise (at the assumed initial public offering price of \$8.50 per share, which is the midpoint of the price range set forth on the cover page of this prospectus) of outstanding warrants for shares of convertible preferred stock resulting in the issuance of an aggregate of 623,245 shares of common stock upon exercise and subsequent conversion thereof effective upon the closing of this offering.

-After giving effect to the sale of the 1,430,000 shares in this offering at the initial public offering price of \$7.00 per share, after deducting underwriting discounts and commissions and other estimated offering expenses payable by us, our pro forma as adjusted net tangible book value at December 31, 2013 would have been approximately \$8,004,822, or \$1.70 per share.
-This represents an immediate increase in pro forma as adjusted net tangible book value of approximately \$1.79 per share to our existing stockholders, and an immediate dilution of \$5.30 per share to investors purchasing shares of common stock in this offering.
+After giving effect to the sale of the 1,180,000 shares in this offering at the assumed initial public offering price of \$8.50 per share, which is the midpoint of the price range set forth on the cover page of this prospectus, after deducting underwriting discounts and commissions and other estimated offering expenses payable by us, our pro forma as adjusted net tangible book value at December 31, 2013 would have been approximately \$7,953,222, or \$1.73 per share.
+This represents an immediate increase in pro forma as adjusted net tangible book value of approximately \$1.82 per share to our existing stockholders, and an immediate dilution of \$6.77 per share to investors purchasing shares of common stock in this offering.